semifoliage01/thirdSample/READ.md

-this is the first commit from VSCode
+this is the first commit from VSCode again